 The Georgia Department of Behavioral Health and Developmental Disabilities celebrates and honors employees who demonstrate exceptional customer service in DBHDD.
-The Right Work-Right Way Award Program is a monetary award program that recognizes those individuals who demonstrate particularly outstanding performance in making services faster, friendlier, and easier and moving the Department/organizational unit toward the achievement of strategic goals.
+The Employee Awards Program recognizes those individuals who demonstrate particularly outstanding performance in making services faster, friendlier, and easier and moving the department toward the achievement of strategic goals.

 Accrual is based on years of continuous service:

 10 hours per month for up to 5 years of service (15 days each year)

 12 hours per month from 5-10 years of service (18 days each year)